Daily High to Daily Low: Is It Safe to Buy UBS Group AG (UBS)?

 UBS’s Market Performance

-UBS stocks went up by 3.74% for the week, with a monthly drop of -0.32% and a quarterly performance of 2.14%, while its annual performance rate touched 61.57%.
-The volatility ratio for the week stands at 1.51% while the volatility levels for the past 30 days are set at 1.61% for UBS Group AG.
-The simple moving average for the period of the last 20 days is 0.92% for UBS stocks with a simple moving average of 12.26% for the last 200 days.
+UBS stocks went up by 2.96% for the week, with a monthly jump of 3.97% and a quarterly performance of 1.35%, while its annual performance rate touched 57.66%.
+The volatility ratio for the week stands at 1.38% while the volatility levels for the past 30 days are set at 1.53% for UBS Group AG.
+The simple moving average for the period of the last 20 days is 3.39% for UBS stocks with a simple moving average of 15.00% for the last 200 days.

-Volatility was left at 1.61%, however, over the last 30 days, the volatility rate increased by 1.51%, as shares surge +0.39% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.45% lower at present.
+Volatility was left at 1.53%, however, over the last 30 days, the volatility rate increased by 1.38%, as shares surge +5.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.83% upper at present.

 Insider Trading